sabarezz/VLSI-LAB-EXP-3/README.md

 SIMULATION AND IMPLEMENTATION OF MULTIPLIER
 **AIM: **
- To simulate and synthesis multiplier using Xilinx ISE.
+ To simulate and synthesis multiplier using Vivado 2023.1.

 **APPARATUS REQUIRED:**
 Vivado 2023.1